sak3y/rag-project/README.md

 ## Design decisions

 **Chunking.** `RecursiveCharacterTextSplitter` with `chunk_size=800` characters and `chunk_overlap=120`.
 That's roughly 160 to 200 tokens per chunk: big enough to hold one coherent idea, small enough that the embedding stays sharp instead of averaging several topics together.
 The overlap repeats a slice of text between adjacent chunks so an idea split across a boundary survives intact in at least one of them.
 Both values are env-configurable; the right size depends on how dense and how fragmented the corpus is.

+**Retrieval depth.** `k=4` nearest chunks per query.
+This is a dial, not a score: too low risks missing a relevant chunk, too high pulls in weakly related text that burns prompt budget and buries the good chunks.
+Four is right-sized for a small personal corpus.

 **Deterministic chunk IDs.** Each chunk gets an md5 ID derived from its source path and position, so re-running the indexer upserts instead of duplicating.
 Pass `rebuild=True` to `index()` to wipe and re-embed from scratch.